Code-Institute-Submissions/online-cookbook-3/README.md

 * Verify that at least one ingredient or method step is required to submit the form.
 * Enter image in a format other than url and verify that the form is not submitted unless correct url format is entered.
+* When all the fields are filled in, click on 'Save recipe' button and verify that
+  * user is redirected to *My recipes* page and
+  * new recipe is added to the page

+##### Recipe Details Page
+* Click on 'View this Recipe' button on any recipe card (either on home page or any other webpage with recipe cards) and verify that recipe page opens with recipe details in it.
+* Verify that *Edit* and *Delete* icon only appears if user is the author of recipe.
+* Verify that *Favourite* icon only appears if the user is registered.
+* Click on *Edit* icon and verify that *Edit recipe* form page appears.
+  * Verify that all input fields are prepopulated with the previously saved values.
+  * Verify that all the tests mentioned in *Add Recipe Page* section pass here too.
+  * Click on *Save changes* and verify that
+    * user is redirected to *My Recipes* page
+    * recipe is successfully changed
-* Click on **Save recipe** button and verify that user is redirected to home page.
+* Click on *Delete* icon and verify that
+    * user is redirected to *My Recipes* page
+    * recipe is deleted from *My recipes* page and from the website
+* Verify that *favourite* and *upvote* icon pass the tests mentioned in *Recipe cards* section

 ##### Manage Categories (Registered users only)
 ###### All Cuisines/ All Dish Types
+* Verify that all cuisines (or dish types) are listed with total number of recipes for that category in bracket (e.g. Soup(4) means 'Dish type soup have four recipes')
+* Verify that *Edit* and *Delete* icons only appear next to an empty category.
 * Click on *Edit* icon and verify that the respective edit page (*Edit Cuisine* or *Edit Dish Type* ) form appears with the saved value in the input field.
-* Try editing the saved cuisine name or dish type that has at least one recipe linked to it, click *save changes* and verify that *error* message will appear stating 'Oops, there is an error!
-Sorry this category name cannot be edited.
-A category name can only be edited if it contains no recipe.'
-* Try editing the Cuisine with no recipe linked to it, click *save changes* and verify that it is successfully edited.
+* Edit the cuisine name (or dish type), click *save changes* and verify that user is redirected to all cuisines (or all dishes) page with changes saved.
-* Click *Delete* icon and verify that if at least one recipe is linked to it, an *error* message will appear stating 'Oops, there is an error!
-Sorry this category name cannot be deleted.
-A category name can only be deleted if it contains no recipe.'
-* Click *Delete* icon and verify that if at no recipe is linked to it and verify that it is successfully deleted.
+* Click on *Delete* icon and verify that cuisine name or dish type is successfully deleted.

-##### Recipe Details Page
-* Click on 'View this Recipe' button on any recipe card (either on home page or any other webpage with recipe cards) and verify that *Edit* and *Delete* icon only appears if user is the author of recipe.
-* Click on *Edit* icon and verify that *Edit recipe* form page appears.
-Verify that all input fields are filled with the previously saved values.
-* Click on *Save changes* and verify that (if all tests detailed above in **Add Recipe Page** are satisfied) then recipe is successfully changed and user is redirected to *My Recipes* page.
+* Click on *Add Cuisine* (or *Add Dish*) and verify that user is redirected to *Add Cuisine* (or *Add dish type*) page.
+* Try adding an existing cuisine name (or dish type) in the input field for *New Cuisine* (or *New dish type*), click *Save cuisine* (or *Save dish type*) and verify that error message is displayed 'Oops, there is an error!
+  Sorry this category name already exists.
+Please try a new category name.'
+* Try adding a new cuisine name (or dish type), click *Save cuisine* (or *Save dish type*) and verify that user is redirected to all cuisines (or all dish types) page where the new cuisine (or new dish type) is displayed.

+##### Welcome, username (Registered users only)
+###### My recipes
+* Verify that all recipes displayed on *My recipes* page are current users recipes.

+###### Favourite recipes
+* Verify that all recipes displayed on *Favourite recipes* page are the ones favourited by the current user.

+###### Logout
-* Click on *Delete* icon and verify that recipe is deleted and user is redirected to *My Recipes* page.
+* Click *Logout* and verify that current user session is cleared and user is redirected to login page.

 ##### Responsiveness Testing:
 Dev Tools, iphone X and iPad were used to test the appearance of website on mobile/tablet screen size.
 Following features were verified:
 * A *Menu* icon appears on the left corner and all menu items disappear.
 * On clicking *Menu* icon, side navigation slides in with all menu items.
-* In login page, container widths change responsively.
+* In login page, container widths change responsively for different screen sizes.
-* Materializecss cards for displaying recipes, cuisine names and dish types rearrange responsively.
+* Materializecss cards for displaying recipes, cuisine names and dish types rearranges responsively for different screen sizes.
-* Images changes responsively.
+* Images changes responsively for different screen sizes.
+* Recipe page rearranges images and texts responsively for different screen sizes.

 ##### HTML and CSS validator
 [HTML](https://validator.w3.org/) and [CSS validators](https://jigsaw.w3.org/css-validator/) were used to validate the code.